 Dr. LaRoque has served as an Adjunct Professor at University of Wisconsin-Whitewater and University of New Hampshire and as an Assistant Professor at the State University of New York at Potsdam.
 He is published in several major education journals for his work on educating students with disabilities and has presented at numerous national and international conferences.
 Dr. LaRoque also served on the Vermont Special Education Advisory Council, which is an appointed position by the Governor.
 Most recently, he was an Associate Professor and the Special Education Program Director at Johnson State College in Vermont, where he was instrumental in creating the first dual-certification Elementary Education program in Vermont and also started the Think College Program at Johnson State College.

-Most importantly, Dr. LaRoque is happily married and a proud father to a creative, thoughtful son and a smart, independent daughter who keep him young and on his toes.
+Most importantly, Dr. LaRoque is happily married and a proud father to three wonderful children, who keep him on his toes.